opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 ### The OCBC Mortgage

-15     As mentioned above, Annex 1 and the Memorandum of Mortgage were part of the OCBC Mortgage and were attached to the 11 Jan Letter for the defendant and Mr Kung to read.[\[note: 11\]](#Ftn_11)
+15     As mentioned above, Annex 1 and the Memorandum of Mortgage were part of the OCBC Mortgage and were attached to the 11 Jan Letter for the defendant and Mr Kung to read.[^11]

 16     The relevant terms in Annex 1 which explained that the OCBC Mortgage is an all-moneys mortgage are as follows: